slimanimeddine/FSO-Typescript/README.md

 To verify my successful completion of Part 9 in the Full Stack Open course and view the certificate, please visit the following URL:

 [Full Stack Open Certificate](https://studies.cs.helsinki.fi/stats/api/certificate/fs-typescript/en/702e2eca32cba00b1c2366d102003523)

-Stay tuned for detailed instructions on how to navigate and utilize the TypeScript applications within this repository.
-Happy coding!